olivierdalang/SPCgeonode/README.md

 # Checkout the source
 git clone -b release https://github.com/olivierdalang/SPCgeonode.git cd SPCGeonode

+# logout and login again
 ```

-### Windows
+### Windows / Mac

-Install Docker by following instructions on: https://store.docker.com/editions/community/docker-ce-desktop-windows
+Install Docker by following instructions on: https://store.docker.com/editions/community/docker-ce-desktop-windows (Windows) or https://store.docker.com/editions/community/docker-ce-desktop-mac (Mac)

-Download the source from https://github.com/olivierdalang/SPCgeonode/archive/release.zip, unzip it.
+If familiar with Git, checkout the source, if not download it from https://github.com/olivierdalang/SPCgeonode/archive/release.zip and unzip it.

-Open command prompt and move into the folder using `cd C:\path\to\unzipped\folder`.
+Open command prompt and move into the folder using `cd C:\path\to\folder`.

 ## Usage